0x70b1a5/lugso/070_verb-moods.md

 ### IND indicative*

-While often unnecessary to mark indicative mood, there are cases where it is important to distinguish _which_ verb is indicative, and which verb isn't.
+While usually unnecessary to mark indicative mood, there are cases where it is important to distinguish _which_ verb is indicative, and which verb isn't.

 #### Redundant indicative